NatashaRy/memory-game/README.md

 ## **Testing Phase**
 To test the games responsiveness and functionality we have performed different types of manual testing on a variety of browsers and devices, all described below.
 The bugs we found are described under [bugs](#bugs) with an explanation of our solutions.

-### **Responsiveness**
-We have tested the responsiveness of the game in several browsers and devices, to ensure cross-compatibility which will provide the expected user experience.

 **Browsers used for the testing**

-Responsiveness has been tested using DevTools for each browser, both on chosen dimensions and by making the window smaller.

 * Google Chrome
 * Mozilla Firefox
 * Microsoft Edge